Alexander Neil Somerville: Life

 In 1873 he had a legitimate claim to the title of Baron Somerville but did not press his claim.

 In 1874 he was invited to India By Rev John Fordyce of the Anglo-Indian Union.
 He visited over 20 cities in six months including Calcutta, Agra, Allahabad, Madras, Delhi and Bombay.
 An avid traveller his later trips included Australia and New Zealand in 1877/78.
 The visit to Dunedin and Otago in New Zealand in May 1878 proved particularly influential in promoting the Free Presbyterian movement in that country.
 This was partially at the invitation of a family friend, Captain William Cargill.

 Later trips included Italy in 1880, Germany and Russia in 1881, South Africa 1882/3, Greece and Turkey 1885/6.
 In the summer of 1886 he was elected Moderator of the General Assembly the highest position in his church.
 He was succeeded by Rev Robert Rainy in 1887.
 Following his year in office he returned to evangelism, this time concentrating on Jewish areas in Hungary and southern Russia.

+In Budapest, Ármin Vámbéry will also appear at one of the performances organized especially for Jews.
+Vámbéry also helped the pastor in his work as an interpreter.
+He translated his words into German at the occasion organized specifically for Jews.
+In Szolnok, he visited Izsák Lichtenstein, the rabbi of Tapioszele who had already resigned.

 He died at home, 11 South Park Terrace in Glasgow on 18 September 1889.
 He is buried in the Western Necropolis, Glasgow.